FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Echo_Qemu_mps2/Readme_UserNetworking.md

 # TCP Echo Client Demo for MPS2 Cortex-M3 AN385 emulated using QEMU with UserMode Networking
-This FreeRTOS+TCP example demonstrates a TCP Echo Client which sends echo requests to an Echo Server and then receives the echo reply.
-The Echo Client runs on the MPS2 Cortex-M3 AN385 platform emulated using QEMU.

 ## Setup Description
 The demo requires 2 components -